 - because it's greasy, doesn't have much staying power

-- too much "slip" when blending tends to slide all over instead of setting quickly
+- too much "slip" when blending/building up coverage tends to slide all over instead of setting quickly

 - expensive PLUS you have to buy the actual compact separately (that may or may not bother some people)